dapr/docs/daprdocs/content/en/operations/performance-and-scalability/perf-service-invocation.md

 | Sidecar Injector  | 0.002  | 14.6 Mb
 | Placement | 0.001  | 20.9 Mb

-There are a number of variants that affect the CPU and memory consumption for each of the system components:
+There are a number of variants that affect the CPU and memory consumption for each of the system components.
+These variants are shown in the table below.

 | Component  | vCPU | Memory
 | ------------- | ------------- | ------------------------